 At our Fayetteville, NY, practice, Dr. James M. Vlassis performs pocket reduction surgery for patients with advanced periodontal disease.
 This procedure eliminates bacteria around the tooth roots and repositions the gums so that problematic areas can be reached with a toothbrush and floss.

 When is Pocket Reduction Necessary?

 Your supporting bone and gum tissue should fit tightly around your teeth.
 When bacteria are present, the resulting infection wears down the bone and causes the gum tissue to pull away from the teeth.
 As a result, pockets form around the roots.
 Once these pockets exist, more bacteria can accumulate, triggering a harmful cycle of bone and tissue loss.
 Pocket reduction surgery is necessary when the pockets around your teeth become too deep.

 To begin your pocket reduction surgery, Dr. Vlassis will administer local anesthesia to ensure your comfort.
 Next, an incision is created along the gum line and the gums are moved back away from the teeth.
 This allows Dr. Vlassis to remove plaque deposits, tartar, and bacteria that have accumulated below.
 In some cases, he may also smooth and reshape the underlying bone to eliminate areas where bacteria hide.
 A regenerative substance may be applied to encourage healing and reattachment of the tissues.
 Finally, the gums are repositioned to leave more tooth surface exposed.
 As a result, you will be able to clean your teeth more effectively.

-Patients who suffer from dental anxiety can choose one of our many sedation options.
+Patients who experience from dental anxiety can choose one of our many sedation options.
 We offer nitrous oxide, oral conscious sedation, IV sedation, and general anesthesia.
 We can help you select an option according to your specific needs.

 What to Expect during Recovery